abhiwand/atk/doc/source/ds_dflw.rst

 Append:
 -------
-The :code:`append` function adds rows and columns of data to a frame.
+The :code:`append` method adds rows and columns of data to a frame.
 Columns and rows are added to the database structure, and data is imported as appropriate.
 If columns are the same in both name and data type, the appended data will